 There is no way of predicting how much skin will be affected.
 The white patches are usually permanent.

 The onset of vitiligo may be attributed to physical trauma, illness, or emotional stress.
 Patients with vitiligo often report that the death of a relative, a severe accident, or even a harsh sunburn had occurred directly preceding the appearance of their vitiligo.
 More recently, data suggests a genetic link to certain types of vitiligo.
 This may be especially true if there are other family members affected with vitiligo and/or autoimmune diseases in the family.
 The course and severity of pigment loss differ with each person.
 Fair-skinned people usually notice the contrast between paler areas of vitiligo and suntanned skin during the summer.
 Year-round, vitiligo is more obvious in people with darker skin.
 Individuals with severe cases can lose pigment all over the body.
 There is no way to predict how much pigment an individual will lose.

 What are causes of vitiligo?

-There are many theories that have been hypothesized to explain the causes of vitiligo, but we still don’t know the exact cause of the disorder.
-Some of the possibilities include:
+There are many theories that had been hypothesized to explain the causes of vitiligo, but up till we don’t know the exact cause of vitiligo.
+From these theories;